oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

+This is a quick guide on how to access webpages on the Oppia dev server.

 **Admin Page**
 1. Login into the Oppia as an administrator
 2. Go to the profile menu and click on the "admin" link